By: Shelby McCullough| Published: February 6, 2023

 When you need expert tree advice, contact a certified arborist at Orlando’s tree service company by calling 407-734-5854.

 Do you feel like your front yard is missing something?
 If your house and yard are looking a little too plain, a well-placed tree could be an excellent solution.
-A tree can significantly change the looks and functionality of your front yard by featuring eye-catching colors or providing a shady spot to relax on hot, sunny days.
+A tree can significantly change the looks and functionality of your front yard by featuring eye-catching colors or providing a shady spot to relax on hot, sunny days in Edgewood and surrounding areas.

 Before planting a tree, you should learn more about front yard tree placement, including things to consider when planting a tree and which trees work best for your yard.